MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 ::: moniker range=">= tfs-2017 <= tfs-2018"

 1. Make sure that you select the team from the project/team selector.
 You can switch your team focus to one that you've recently viewed from the project/team selector.
-If you don't see the team or project you want, choose **Browse&hellip;** or choose :::image type="icon" source="../../media/icons/project-icon.png" border="false"::: to [access the **Projects** page](../../project/navigation/work-across-projects.md).
+If you don't see the team or project you want, choose **Browse&hellip;** or choose **Azure DevOps** :::image type="icon" source="../../media/icons/project-icon.png" border="false"::: to [access the **Projects** page](../../project/navigation/work-across-projects.md).

 	![Choose another team from the project menu](../../media/work-web-portal-ts-switch-team-focus.png)

-2. Open **Work** >**Backlogs** > **Board**.
+2. Open **Work** > **Backlogs** > **Board**.

 	> [!div class="mx-imgBorder"]
 	>![Open Kanban board, versions TFS 2017-2018.](../../boards/boards/media/kanban-basics-intro.png)

-3. Choose the board you want to configure and then choose :::image type="icon" source="../../media/icons/team-settings-gear-icon.png" border="false"::: to configure the board and set general team settings.
+3. Choose the board you want to configure and then choose **Team settings** :::image type="icon" source="../../media/icons/team-settings-gear-icon.png" border="false"::: to configure the board and set general team settings.

 	For example, from the Kanban board ...